Are you eligible to naturalize?

 - Have you “broken the continuity” of your residence by extended travel outside the United States?
 (Travel six months or more can lead to denial of your application; travel of over a year can result in losing your green card.)

 - Do you have good moral character?
-This term encompasses many bases for disqualification.
+This term encompasses many problems.
 Some are obvious and easy to accept (no murders!), others are much less obvious and may or may not lead to denial of your application depending on when they occur.